gwwang16/CarND-Vehicle-Detection/writeup.md

 ![alt text][image2]

-#### 2. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 2. Describe how you trained a classifier using your selected HOG features.

 The code for this step is in `Extract Features` and `Train Classifier` sections of `Vehicle_detection.ipnb`.